 Use of common spaces in a residence must adhere to all posted signage and all implemented safety measures.

+As of November 23, 2020 all common spaces (except for the laundry room) will be closed.
 Common spaces in the residences will either be closed or will be open but with a number of restrictions and safety measures in place, such as strict physical distancing and maximum occupancy requirements.
 Student residents must follow all directives around use of common spaces.
 For example, if a resident enters a space that is at maximum capacity, that resident should not remain in the space.
 If common spaces are open, a system will be in place to ensure equal access to those common spaces.

 Residents must follow all posted signage and floor markings.